 The initial idea was to design a visualization capable of representing the EPFL community through scientific literature, drawing on the experience of the Affinity Map project (Rodighiero, Kaplan, Beaude 2018).
 One of the most interesting outcomes of this project was to represent the scientific community in a more democratic way, preferring a more-equitable metric of linguistic similarity to a quantitative analysis that foregrounds the most cited scholars (Rodighiero 2021).
 This approach leads to network visualizations in which all individuals occupy the same space, aiming at a more balanced representation and a more proper image of the entire organization.

 The investigation started with Infoscience, the repository of EPFL research based on CERN’s open-source software Invenio (Caffaro, Kaplun 2010).
 Maintained by the library, the Infoscience repository collects, stores, and shares institutional scientific and gray literature, including around 8,000 doctoral theses.
 Whereas the Affinity Map project was exclusively relying on the analysis of article abstracts, the idea with Super-Vision was to advance the methodology by applying text analysis to full texts.
-However, to experiment this, was necessary a homogeneous corpus of scientific literature that was identified into the doctoral theses.
+However, to experiment this, it was necessary to use a homogeneous corpus of scientific literature that was identified into the doctoral theses.
 Unlike journal articles often affected by copyright restrictions (Suber 2012), doctoral theses feature the rare qualities of being publicly available and having consistency over time.
 The accessibility of both metadata and full texts in PDF format makes the corpus of doctoral theses an ideal solution for visualization.
 In addition, the opportunity to look at a scientific organization from an original dataset, situated between academic education and research career, represents a barely explored area of mapping that diverges from the current institutional perception.

 Technically speaking, the collection of doctoral theses enables a twofold navigation relating to textual information (Meirelles 2013) and temporal dimension (Rosenberg, Grafton 2010).
 On the one hand, body texts offer the opportunity to explore techniques of natural language processing (Manning, Schütze 1999) and dimensionality reduction (*Bingham, Mannila 2001**Schmidt 2018).
 On the other hand, metadata enables the temporal analysis of publications through techniques of data visualization (Friendly 2021*).
 Both data dimensions can provide interesting insights on institutional evolution by visually reproducing the EPFL trajectory.